gabalencar/password-generator/README.md

 # password-generator

--this project is constructor with python and more one lib(random).
+This project is constructor with python and more one lib(random).

--That's it!
+That's it!